-Cambridge is one of just three Cancer Research UK Major Centres along with Oxford and Manchester.
-We act as a vital research hub for the Cancer Research UK centres network, drawing together expertise and, encouraging collaborative research.
-Operating as a partnership between Cancer Research UK, the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust, the Centre bridges the gap between innovative laboratory work and improving patient care.
-In Cambridge our priority areas of research as a Major Centre are integrative cancer medicine and early detection.
+Cambridge is a Cancer Research UK Major Centre along with Manchester and two centres located in London.
+We act as a vital research hub for the Cancer Research UK Centres network across the UK, drawing together expertise and, encouraging collaborative research.
+Operating as a partnership between Cancer Research UK, the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust, the Cambridge Centre bridges the gap between innovative laboratory work and improving patient care.
+In Cambridge our priority areas of research as a Major Centre are integrated cancer medicine and early detection.

 The Cancer Research UK Major Centres act as research hubs for the network of cancer centres of excellence across the UK.
-Each centre brings together researchers and support from local universities, the NHS and Cancer Research UK.
+Each Centre brings together researchers and support from local universities, the NHS and Cancer Research UK.
 Collaboration is key to the success of the Centres network – enabling researchers who do not normally work together to exchange ideas and information more easily.
-The Cancer Research UK Centres are in: Belfast; Cambridge; Cardiff; Edinburgh; Barts, London; Glasgow; Institute of Cancer Research and The Royal Marsden, London; Leeds; Leicester; Manchester; Newcastle; Oxford; Southampton; Imperial College, London; and UCL, London.
+The Cancer Research UK Centres are in: Barts, London; Birmingham; Cambridge (Major Centre); City of London (Major Centre); Edinburgh; Glasgow; Imperial College, London; Institute of Cancer Research, London; Kings Health Partners, London; Manchester (Major Centre); Newcastle; Oxford; Southampton; and University College, London.